 Fire Pits

-The most common fire feature, fire pits, range in style and complexity.
-Typically a ring around the fire, it may be constructed using masonry techniques or just a circle of stones on the beach.
-Examples include both above ground & below, with or without inserts.
+Perhaps the most common fire feature, fire pits range in style and complexity.
+Typically a ring around the fire, they may be constructed using masonry techniques, including stone veneer, or might be a simple circle of stones.
+Fire pits can either be above ground or in ground, with or without inserts, lending lots of flexibility to landscape design options.

 Fire bowls